Facial electromyography: Uses

 Facial EMG has been studied to assess its utility as a tool for measuring emotional reaction.
 Studies have found that activity of the corrugator muscle, which lowers the eyebrow and is involved in producing frowns, varies inversely with the emotional valence of presented stimuli and reports of mood state.
 Activity of the zygomatic major muscle, which controls smiling, is said to be positively associated with positive emotional stimuli and positive mood state.

 Facial EMG has been used as a technique to distinguish and track positive and negative emotional reactions to a stimulus as they occur.
 A large number of those experiments have been conducted in controlled laboratory environments using a range of stimuli, e.g., still pictures, movie clips and music pieces.

 It has also been used to investigate emotional responses in individuals with autism spectrum disorders.

 Although commonly used as an index of emotional responses, facial muscle activity is also influenced by the social context in which it is measured.
 Using facial EMG in immersive virtual environments, Philipp, Storrs, and Vanman showed that even relatively impoverished social cues in a virtual environment can cause increases in zygomaticus major activity that are unrelated to self-reported emotional states.

-In 2012 Durso et al. were able to show that facial EMG could be used to detect confusion, both in participants who admitted being confused and in those who did not, suggesting that it could be used as an effective addition to a sensor suite as a monitor of loss of understanding or loss of situation awareness.
+In a study in 2012, Durso et al. demonstrated that facial EMG could detect confusion in subjects who acknowledged they were confused and in those who did not.
+The authors considered facial EMG could effectively monitor loss of understanding or of situation awareness.